-Olivia is a Professor and ARC Future Fellow at the University of Melbourne School of Psychological Sciences.
+Olivia is a Professor at the University of Melbourne School of Psychological Sciences.
 She heads the Perception and Pharmacology lab where her research interests focus on two central themes:

 - how the natural chemicals of the brain control complex behaviours, thoughts and perceptions